Claude Code Plugins

 Common parameters:

-• BSN (string) - Citizen service number
+• bsn (string) - Citizen service number

 • peildatum (date) - Reference date

-• jaar (integer) - Year
+• jaar (number) - Year

-• bedrag (number) - Amount
+• bedrag (amount) - Amount

 Example from text: